samnarain/language-unityscript/README.md

 - shortcut snippets for GameObject (transform, GetComponent, Instantiate, Destroy.. etc.)
 - shortcut snippets for common MonoBehaviour (Awake, Start, Update, FixedUpdate, LateUpdate.. etc.)

+### Changes

+* Added some additional Regex to have the floating point suffix not going red in Atom.

 ### This stinks

 Feel free to change, fork or whatever makes you happy.
 I didn't found anything in the package list when I started on this.
-Would love to see improvements here and there, as Atom is just my favorite editor for any coding.
+Would love to see improvements here and there, as Atom is just my favorite editor for any kind of coding.
+It is not that I believe MonoDevelop sucks, but that Atom rules.

-*[Unity](https://www.unity3d.com) is a cross-platform game engine developed by Unity Technologies and used to develop video games for PC, consoles, mobile devices and websites.
+*[Unity](https://www.unity3d.com) is a cross-platform game engine developed by Unity Technologies and used to develop video games for OSX, Linux, Windows, consoles, mobile devices and websites.
 This is not an official package from Unity.*